eserie/wax-ml/README.md

 | [**Reference docs**](https://wax-ml.readthedocs.io/en/latest/)

 🌊 Wax is what you put on a surfboard to avoid slipping.
 It is an essential tool to go surfing.
-Similarly, WAX strives to be an essential tool for doing machine learning on streaming data!  🌊
+Similarly, WAX-ML strives to be an essential tool for doing machine learning on streaming data!  🌊

-WAX is a research oriented [python](https://www.python.org/) library which provides tools to design powerful machine learning algorithms working on streaming data.
+WAX-ML is a research oriented [python](https://www.python.org/) library which provides tools to design powerful machine learning algorithms working on streaming data.

 It strives to complement [JAX](https://jax.readthedocs.io/en/latest/) with tools dedicated to time-series.

-WAX aims to make JAX-based programs easier to use for end users working with [Pandas](https://pandas.pydata.org/) and [Xarray](http://xarray.pydata.org/en/stable/).
+WAX-ML aims to make JAX-based programs easier to use for end users working with [Pandas](https://pandas.pydata.org/) and [Xarray](http://xarray.pydata.org/en/stable/).

 ## Goal

-WAX's goal is to expose "traditional" algorithms that are often difficult to find in standard python ecosystem and are related to time-series and more generally to streaming data.
+WAX-ML's goal is to expose "traditional" algorithms that are often difficult to find in standard python ecosystem and are related to time-series and more generally to streaming data.

-WAX wants to make easy to work with algorithms from very various computational domains such as machine learning, online learning, reinforcement learning, optimal control, time-series analysis, optimization, statistical modeling.
+WAX-ML wants to make easy to work with algorithms from very various computational domains such as machine learning, online learning, reinforcement learning, optimal control, time-series analysis, optimization, statistical modeling.

-For now, WAX focuses on **time series** algorithms as this is one of the areas of machine learning that lacks the most dedicated tools.
+For now, WAX-ML focuses on **time series** algorithms as this is one of the areas of machine learning that lacks the most dedicated tools.
 Working with time series is notoriously known to be difficult and often requires very specific algorithms (statistical modeling, filtering, optimal control).